transitland/station-hierarchy-exploratory-analysis/blog.md

 );
 out body;
 >;
-out skel qt;"""
+out skel qt;
+"""
 ```

-We use the `query_OSM` function to get a GeoJSON containing all of the toilets in New York City, according to OpenStreetMap.
+Next, we use the `query_OSM` function to get a GeoJSON containing all of the toilets in New York City, according to OpenStreetMap.

 `toilets_in_nyc = query_OSM(toilets_query, nyc_bbox)`
-`out: 355 points of interest returned.
-124 as ways and 231 as nodes.`
+[out]: 355 points of interest returned.
+124 as ways and 231 as nodes.

 Next, we use the `geojson2leaflet` function to easily make a leaflet map of the GeoJSON response from the previous step.